manvillej/project0/README.md

 ## Work Log:

 ### Initial Steps:
 I don't know what I'll make this page about, but I figure I can do that last if I do this right.
-I've tried making webpages before with htmll and css, but I never liked how they came out.
+I've tried making webpages before with html and css, but I never liked how they came out.
 I always tried to do all the parts cohesively, but this time I wanted to try a different method.

-I've been messing around with flask for a little while (no live sites, just following Miguel Grinberg's tutorial)
+I've been messing around with flask for a little while (no live sites, just following Miguel Grinberg's tutorial) Which led me to learn about templates & and how those can be used to integrate individual parts.
+So, I am following a similar method.
+My plan is to first do layouts and content types. which will be a set of templates.
+1 main style site and many different content sections of various types that can be used and reused depending on the situation.

 ### Layout and content types